jrpotter/notebook/notes/set/graphs.md

 %%ANKI
 Basic
 What does it mean for a graph to be acyclic?
-Back: It has no simple cycles.
+Back: It has no cycles.
 Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1710807788532-->
 END%%